erikologic/erikologic.github.io/src/lib/content/posts/react-dynamic-template-demo.md

 - Feature parity, including replicating the current various configurations in the new system:
   - Different configurations for different clients/environments
-  - Configure dynamically different pages, including supporting routing and NavBar appearance
+  - Dynamically configure different pages, including supporting routing and NavBar appearance
   - Support for different types of components/sections for the different pages/templates
 - Edit configuration via forms, with potential JSON editor support
 - Test configurations in production (with real data) without impacting the customer experience